llytaii/onepiece_bot/README.md

 What it does:

-It fetches onepiece-tube.com every 10 minutes for a new chapter/episode and notifies all saved users about it.
+It fetches onepiece-tube.com (german website) every 10 minutes for a new chapter/episode and notifies all saved users about it.

 Commands:

-/start  saves your user id.
+/start  saves your user id

-/end    deletes your user id.
+/end    deletes your user id

 Get Started:

 git clone --recursive https://www.github.com/llytaii/onepiece_bot.git

 Build: